k2view-academy/K2View-Academy/articles/COE/SonarQube/04_K2View_Customized_Rules/02_Java_Coding.md

 **2.** Catch block should not be Empty!

-  	 -Checks if catch block was defined to be empty, which is not recommended as it will make it very hard to locate failures in code.
+  	 *Checks if catch block was defined to be empty, which is not recommended as it will make it very hard to locate failures in code.*

-  	 -Caught exception should be handled or printed out.
+  	 >*Caught exception should be handled or printed out.*

 **3.** Use binding to get instance